 Twenty years after marrying a daughter from Durai (Shanmuga Pandian), he returned to Madurai, Malaysia.
 However, he had other plans: to discover his father’s murderer Rathinavel (Samuthirakani) and practice the courageous sport of Jallikattu, who had stopped for years.

-Still a respected leader in the region, Slain Rathinam seeks to unite two rival communities that own the superior breed and lead the Big Shot Gurumurthy (Vela Ramamoorthy) and the inferior Malaisami (Mime Gopi).
+Still, a respected leader in the region, Slain Rathinam seeks to unite two rival communities that own the superior breed and lead the Big Shot Gurumurthy (Vela Ramamoorthy) and the inferior Malaisami (Mime Gopi).
 Then Durai’s uncle Pattaiyar (G. Marimuthu), his daughter (Meenakshi) loves’ magai paiyan.
 It turns out that Durai managed to shape the rest with a slight twist.

 Samuthirakani in Madura Veeran

 “This movie is not about sports events or discussions, it’s tradition.
 I can’t help but talk about Marina’s handwritten protests because it’s so important.
 It often becomes a sub-level of love in sports movies.
-Friendship or betrayal. main theme of this movie. ”
+Friendship or betrayal.
+The main theme of this movie. ”

 The promotional film for the upcoming Tamil movie PG Muthiah Madura Veeran commemorates the pro-Jallikattu protests that took place in Chennai and most of Tamil Nadu in January.
-A spokesperson who set the tone for the film said: “What attacks [animal rights organizations and the courts] is not only sport, but also our culture.
+A spokesperson who set the tone for the film said: “What attacks [animal rights organizations and the courts] is not only the sport but also our culture.